-The purpose of Active volunteering is build workplace skills in a volunteer setting and engage with our community.
-Students will be able to go out once a week for a double session to a set place: such as a Retirement home, charity organisation, school or many other options and volunteer their time and build their skills in the community sector.
+The purpose of Community Connect is to build workplace skills in a volunteer setting and engage with our community.
+Students will be able to go out once a week for a double session to a set place: such as a

+Retirement home, charity organisation, school or many other options and volunteer their time and build their skills in the community sector.

-Be an affective volunteer Working with diverse people Rights and responsibilities Upholding confidentiality Workplace organisation knowing your perspective Being socially aware Body language: posture and gesture Communicate in the workplace Volunteer placement Communicating in the right way Understanding the way you communicate and the how people respond to you 10 weeks of placement • Students responsible for attending placement
+Be an affective volunteer Working with diverse people Rights and responsibilities Upholding confidentiality Workplace organisation Communicate in the workplace knowing your perspective Being socially aware Body language: posture and gesture Volunteer placement Communicating in the right way Understanding the way you communicate and the how people respond to you 10 weeks of placement • Students responsible for attending placement